SRSG-Workshops/spreadsheets/_episodes/00-intro.md

 ## Using spreadsheets for data organisation, entry and cleaning

-We will show you how to use some features of spreadsheet programs to check your data quality and how to clean your data before importing it into a statistical analysis program.

 During this lesson, you will:

 * Implement best practices in organising tabular data (that is, data organised in rows and columns)